Suez Crisis: France

 Risse-Kappen argued that Franco-American ties never recovered from the Suez crisis.
 Previously there had already been strains in the Franco-American relationship triggered by what Paris considered US betrayal of the French war effort in Indochina in 1954.
 From the point of view of General Charles de Gaulle, the Suez events demonstrated to France that it could not rely on its allies.
 The British had initiated a ceasefire in the midst of the battle without consulting the French, while the Americans had opposed Paris politically.
 The damage to the ties between Paris and Washington, D.C., "culminated in President de Gaulle's 1966 decision to withdraw from the military integration of NATO".

+The crisis also galvanised France to accelerate its own nuclear weapons program in the hope of returning to a global power.
+The following year French president René Coty decided on the creation of the C.S.E.M., a new nuclear testing facility in the then French Sahara.
+Gerboise Bleue was successfully tested in 1960.

 Much of the French Army officer corps felt that they had been "betrayed" by politicians in Paris when they were on the verge of victory, just as they believed they had been "betrayed" in Vietnam in 1954, and accordingly became more determined to win the war in Algeria, even if it meant overthrowing the Fourth Republic to do so.
 The Suez crisis thus helped to set the stage for the military disillusionment with the Fourth Republic, which was to lead to the collapse of the republic in 1958.

 Canada

-Lester B. Pearson, who would later become the Prime Minister of Canada, was awarded the Nobel Peace Prize in 1957 for his efforts in creating a mandate for a United Nations Peacekeeping Force, and he is considered the father of the modern concept of peacekeeping.
+Lester B. Pearson, who would later become the prime minister of Canada, was awarded the Nobel Peace Prize in 1957 for his efforts in creating a mandate for a United Nations Peacekeeping Force, and he is considered the father of the modern concept of peacekeeping.
 The Suez Crisis contributed to the adoption of a new national flag of Canada in 1965, as the Egyptian government had objected to Canadian peacekeeping troops on the grounds that their flag at that time included a British ensign.